Birdee-lang/Doc/docs/Birdee Language Mannual/0020Basics.md

 ## 2.1 Variables and expressions

 Variables are holders of data.
 They have types specified when they are defined.
-There are basic types in Birdee, which include boolean (true/false), byte (8-bit signed integer), int (32-bit signed integer), long (64-bit signed integer), uint (32-bit unsigned integer), ulong (64-bit unsigned integer), float (32-bit float-point number), double (64-bit float-point number) and pointer (native pointer type).
+There are basic types in Birdee, which include boolean (true/false), byte (8-bit signed integer), short (16-bit signed integer), int (32-bit signed integer), long (64-bit signed integer), uint (32-bit unsigned integer), ulong (64-bit unsigned integer), float (32-bit float-point number), double (64-bit float-point number) and pointer (native pointer type).
 Complex types like array and class will be explained later.
 (Note: the class type "string" is one of the most commonly used class in Birdee, and we have already used it in our "hello world" example!)

 ### 2.1.1 Variables definitions